• war •

 In Play: War is not a word to play with, so we will treat it with the respect and dignity it deserves.
 Even though the invasion of Iraq was not legally a war (Congress never declared it a war), it was factually a war, not only for our daughters and sons suffering in it, but the Iraqis themselves.
 Today we salute not only those who have fallen in the past but those who, unfortunately, continue to fall today in war.

 Word History: The history of today's Good Word is full of confusion even though we understand it perfectly.
 It goes back 5,000 years to a Proto-Indo-European root wers- "mix, confuse, stir up" which came through the Germanic languages to English as war and, most appropriately, worse and worst.
 It also turns up in German Wurst "sausage", mixed ingredients in a casing whose worst effect is a skirmish with the eater's stomach.
-Old French borrowed war from English but, having no W, it used the closest sound it had: GU ([gw] at the time), resulting in guerre "war", from which English guerilla "warrior" derives.
-Old French also borrowed ward and gave us back guard along the same route.
+Old Spanish borrowed war from Germanic werra "disorder, war", but since Old Spanish had no W, it resorted to its closest match [gw] spelled GU, resulting in guerra "war".
+Guerrilla "skirmish", originally a diminutive of guerra, was borrowed by English to refer to a guerrillero "guerrilla skirmish fighter.".
+Probably under the influence of French guérilla it is sometimes misspelled with only one R. Old French also borrowed ward and gave us back guard along the same route.